Dagupan: Festivities

-Being the Bangus (Milkfish) Capital of the Philippines, Dagupan has been celebrating its well-renowned produce through Bangus Festival which started in 2002.
-It's a month-long celebration every April annually.
-A historic Guinness World Record for the longest barbecue measuring 1,007.56 meters (3,305.64 feet) was achieved by the people of Dagupan on May 3, 2003.
+As the Bangus (Milkfish) Capital of the Philippines, Dagupan has been celebrating its well-renowned produce through Bangus Festival which started in 2002.
+It's a yearly month-long celebration in the month of April.

 The festival features the famous bangusine (bangus cuisine) which is one of the main highlights of the event, street dancing where competing barangays parade in the city's main avenue wearing colorful Bangus Festival costumes, bangus grilling, deboning, variety shows, trade fairs, beauty pageants, sports fest, cooking show, medical mission, visual arts, band concerts, sports activities, dog show, fluvial parade, drum and lyre parade, and street party.
 The festival concludes every April 30 with main events: Kalutan ed Dalan in the daytime and Bangusan Street Party concerts in the nighttime.

 Pista'y Dayat (Festival of the Sea) is held the day after the conclusion of Bangus Festival.
-It is simultaneously being celebrated together with all the neighboring towns in the Lingayen Gulf area.
-It serves as a thanksgiving for the bountiful harvest and abundant fishing from the sea in the Province of Pangasinan.
+It is a simultaneously celebrated festivity together with the neighboring towns in the Lingayen Gulf area.
+It serves as a thanksgiving for the bountiful harvest and abundant fishing from the sea in the province of Pangasinan.

-Dagupan city fiesta is a month-long celebration held every December with a Catholic fiesta mass and Procession at St. John Cathedral in honor of St. John the Evangelist, the patron saint of Dagupan and of fishermen.
+Dagupan City Fiesta is a month-long celebration held every December with a Catholic fiesta mass and Procession at St. John Cathedral in honor of St. John the Evangelist, the patron saint of Dagupan and of fishermen.

-Since it coincides with the Christmas festivities, Christmas decoration-building, nativity scene displays and Christmas tree using indigenous materials has become a permanent fixture in the Dagupan city fiesta.
+Since it coincides with the Christmas festivities, Christmas decoration-building, nativity scene displays and Christmas tree using indigenous materials has become a permanent fixture in the Dagupan City Fiesta.

 On The Edades Day, events such as Arts and Painting Contests are held on December 23, honoring national artist on Modern Arts Victorio Edades, a Dagupeño from Barangay Bolosan.
 Other events such Miss Dagupan pageant, job fairs, NGO, Organizations, & Barangay Nights, various alumni homecoming Nights, Battle of Bands, and Hip Hop Dance Contest, among others are usually parts of the festivities.
-The Dagupan city fiesta ends on Rizal Day at the City Plaza.
+The Dagupan City fiesta ends on Rizal Day at the Dagupan City Plaza.